Next-Frame Decoding for Ultra-Low-Bitrate Image Compression with Video Diffusion Priors: Abstract

 \section{Abstract}

 We present a novel paradigm for ultra-low-bitrate image compression (ULB-IC) that exploits the ``temporal'' evolution in generative image compression.
 Specifically, we define an explicit intermediate state during decoding: a compact anchor frame, which preserves the scene geometry and semantic layout while discarding high-frequency details.
 We then reinterpret generative decoding as a virtual temporal transition from this anchor to the final reconstructed image.
-To model this progression, we leverage a pretrained video diffusion model (VDM) as temporal priors: the anchor frame serves as the initial frame and the original image as the target frame, transforming the decoding process into a next-frame prediction task.
+To model this progression, we leverage a pretrained video diffusion model (VDM) as a temporal prior: the anchor frame serves as the initial frame and the original image as the target frame, transforming the decoding process into a next-frame prediction task.
 In contrast to image diffusion-based ULB-IC models, our decoding proceeds from a visible, semantically faithful anchor, which improves both fidelity and realism for perceptual image compression.
-Extensive experiments demonstrate that our method achieves superior objective and subjective performance.
+Extensive experiments demonstrate that our method achieves superior rate-distortion performance.
 On the CLIC2020 test set, our method achieves over \textbf{50\% bitrate savings} across LPIPS, DISTS, FID, and KID compared to DiffC, while also delivering a significant decoding speedup of up to $\times$5.
-Code will be released later.
+Code will be released at \url{https://github.com/UnoC-727/NeFIC}. \keywords{Image Compression \and Generative Compression}